ioneater/ESIBD-Explorer/docs/pages/install.rst

-A `standalone installer for windows <https://github.com/ioneater/ESIBD-Explorer/releases>`_ allows for a simple and fast installation, but may require more disk space, does not allow to overwrite internal plugins, and does not allow to add additional python libraries for custom plugins.
+A `standalone installer for windows <https://github.com/ioneater/ESIBD-Explorer/releases>`_ allows for a simple and fast installation, but may require more disk space, does not allow to overwrite internal plugins, and does not allow to add additional python libraries.
+You will still be able to include custom plugins and inherit from internal plugins.

 From PyPi
 -----------------------